Skip to content

 Input: - skill (required) - docs (optional array of doc filenames) - include_all_docs (optional bool)

-Behavior: - Writes session-scoped temp:* keys: - temp:skill:loaded_by_agent:<agent>/<name> = "1" - temp:skill:docs_by_agent:<agent>/<name> = "*" or JSON array - Legacy keys (temp:skill:loaded:<name>, temp:skill:docs:<name>) are still supported and migrated when seen. - Multi-agent note: sub-agents typically share the same Session.
+Behavior: - Writes session-scoped temp:* keys: - temp:skill:loaded_by_agent:<agent>/<name> = "1" - temp:skill:docs_by_agent:<agent>/<name> = "*" or JSON array - temp:skill:loaded_order_by_agent:<agent> = JSON array of touched skill names, from oldest to newest - Legacy keys (temp:skill:loaded:<name>, temp:skill:docs:<name>) are still supported and migrated when seen. - Multi-agent note: sub-agents typically share the same Session.
 With agent-scoped keys, a child agent’s skill_load won’t automatically inflate the coordinator’s prompt.
 If another agent needs the body/docs, have that agent call skill_load explicitly. - Request processors materialize SKILL.md body and docs into the next model request: - Default: appended to the system message (legacy behavior) - Optional: appended to the matching tool result message (llmagent.WithSkillsLoadedContentInToolResults(true))

 Get the currently loaded skills (before every model call)